Supersonic-Sites/FinelyTunedTechnologies/content/services.md

   - type: video_half_right
     bg_color: white
     VideoID: Bgn8zZ9xbpw
-    title: Smart Automation Done <span class="text-primary">Right</span>
+    title: Home Automation Done <span class="text-primary">Right</span>
+    desc: >-
-    desc: There are a lot of smart home products available <span class="text-primary">today</span>, but the <span
-      class="text-primary">reality</span> is they haven't worked well with one another, until now. <strong>We found</strong> a perfect solution in both the Brilliant® Smart Home System and the ButterflyMX building access video intercom system, technologies designed for today and into the future.
-No special wiring required for new or retrofit system installation.
-Your environment transformed into a smart automated space within hours and not days.
+      There are many home automation products available today, but the reality is, they have not worked well with one another, until now. <strong>We found</strong> a perfect solution with the combination of both the Brilliant Home Automation System and the ButterflyMX cloud-based building access video intercom system.
+Technologies designed for today and for the future.
+No special wiring required to

+      install a new system or to retrofit an existing one.
+Your environment automated within hours and not days.
   - type: divider
     bg_color: white
   - type: cards_fourth_img